MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md

 |Search  <br/> |Yes, if hosting Search  <br/> |Yes, if hosting Search  <br/> |Yes  <br/> |

 > [!NOTE]
-> Shared roles can be substituted for their equivalent ﻿dedicated roles to reduce the ﻿number of servers in a farm. ﻿For example, the "Front-end with ﻿Distributed Cache" role can be used in place of the separate "Front-end" and "Distributed Cache" roles to meet the requirements of a content farm. > Dedicated roles, shared roles, and the Custom server role can be used together in the same farm.
-If you substitute the ﻿Custom server role for one or more MinRole-managed server roles, you must ensure that servers assigned to the Custom role are configured properly with the service instances needed in that type of farm. > SQL Server can be running on the same server or a different server as SharePoint, but for better performance we recommend running SQL Server on a separate server.
+> Shared roles can be substituted for their equivalent dedicated roles to reduce the number of servers in a farm. ﻿For example, the "Front-end with ﻿Distributed Cache" role can be used in place of the separate "Front-end" and "Distributed Cache" roles to meet the requirements of a content farm. > Dedicated roles, shared roles, and the Custom server role can be used together in the same farm.
+If you substitute the Custom server role for one or more MinRole-managed server roles, you must ensure that servers assigned to the Custom role are configured properly with the service instances needed in that type of farm. > SQL Server can be running on the same server or a different server as SharePoint, but for better performance we recommend running SQL Server on a separate server.

 Refer to the table below for the list of recommended MinRole content farm topologies.